 The hotel relied mainly on the coal miners for trade, and in 1932 the work force in the mine was reduced from about 400 men to 45.
 This small team maintained the mine and dismantled machinery made redundant by improved technology during the remainder of the depression years.
 With so few in work the hotel trade declined sharply and eventually the hotel was offered for sale.
 Tooth and Co.
 Ltd purchased the hotel on 14th September 1936, for 5,500 pounds.

-The Paragon Hotel was built of brick and situated in Walker Street, opposite to where Dr. Meates surgery is located.
-It was built for George Welch in 1889 by the well-known local builder, George Ricketts.
+The Paragon Hotel was built of brick, and situated in Walker Street, (now 63 Walker Street) opposite to where Dr. Meates surgery was located.
+It was built for George Welch in 1889 by Cly Smith & Sons of Enmore, architects Messrs Myers and Hendry, of Edgeware Road, Enmore.
 Welch was previously the publican at Otford, where he had established “The Grenedier” hotel, a popular meeting place during the construction of the first Illawarra railway line.

 With the establishment of the Workmen’s Club, one hotel in Helensburgh was sufficient, so the Paragon’s licence was transferred to the Grand Hotel in Burelli Street Wollongong in 1938.
 Shortly after, the Paragon Hotel was demolished and its building materials and contents sold.

 One of the more famous drinkers of past years was Sammy Hop.
 He was the head gardener in the Chinamen’s Gardens.
 The gardens were situated between McMillan and High Streets, and used the water that passed from the “old” dam through to the Metropolitan Colliery.
 The gardens occupied several acres, commencing operation during the Boer War and continuing through to the 1930s.